lsst-sqre/afwdata-cowboy/README.md

 	url = "https://git-lfs.lsst.codes"
 ```

-There is **no password required** for cloning or pulling from LSST's git-lfs server or s3 service.
-But it is recommended that you use a [credential helper](https://help.github.com/articles/caching-your-github-password-in-git/) to avoid being prompted for a username and password repeatedly.
+There is **no password required** for cloning or pulling from LSST's git-lfs server or s3 service, but it is recommended that you use a [credential helper](https://help.github.com/articles/caching-your-github-password-in-git/) to avoid being prompted for a username and password repeatedly.

-If you are a member of the github lsst organization then you may push using git-lfs.
-To push you should login using your github username and password to the git-lfs server (git-lfs.lsst.codes).
+If you are a member of the github lsst organization, then you may push using git-lfs.
+To push, you should login using your github username and password to the git-lfs server (git-lfs.lsst.codes).

 Setup